Geneva inventions fair gets serious

 As a sign of their intent, for the first time EFPL has a stand.
 It is the first ever Swiss higher education research institute to take part.

 The patented invention demonstrated by paraplegic athlete Silke Pan opens up new possibilities for people in wheelchairs.
-EPFL hopes to eventually produce much cheaper exoskeletons, which generally sell for CHF80,000-150,000 per unit.
+EPFL hopes to eventually produce much cheaper exoskeletons, which generally sell for CHF80,000-CHF150,000 per unit.

 The organisers are extremely proud that a federal institute is on board.

-“If EPFL and the other federal institute realise how serious we are, then there is no reason they won’t attend in the future,” exhibition press officer Gérard Sermier declared.
+“If EPFL and the other federal institute realise how serious we are, then there is no reason they won’t attend in the future,” exhibition press officer Gérard Sermier said.

 Of the 40 countries present in Geneva, over half come from Asia (52%) – mostly China and Thailand - 32% from Europe, 12% from the Middle East and the rest from elsewhere in the world.
 Sixteen Swiss exhibitors were in attendance.